 Specific Details/Duties and Accomplishments Regarding Your Nursing Experience:

 Any recruiters nowadays expect a nursing resume to be standing out in their nursing career.
-It doesn’t have to be very big, but still adding the duties or accomplishments will create a edge over others.
+It doesn’t have to be very big, but still adding the duties or accomplishments will create an edge over others.

-Include the specific unit you have worked for, as it might make easy for the recruiters to know where exactly you fit in to the job.
-Also it is good if you include the case load as they will know how much you can work for the job.
+Include the specific unit you have worked for, as it might make easy for the recruiters to know where exactly you fit into the job.
+Also, it is good if you include the caseload as they will know how much you can work for the job.

 Number of Beds:

-This will tell the recruiter the area where you worked in like, trauma or teaching, general care, or senior nursing etc. It will throw some light on the place you were strong in the previous employment.
+This will tell the recruiter the area where you worked in like, trauma or teaching, general care, or senior nursing, etc. It will throw some light on the place you were strong in the previous employment.